 Step 5 Create A Landing Page And Offer Freebies For Signing Up To Your List

 It’s a lot easier to get people signing up for your list if you offer a little incentive.
-With the new Constant Contact landing page feature you can created unlimited landing pages with unlimited offers!
+With the new Constant Contact landing page feature, you can create unlimited landing pages with unlimited offers!

 There’s an option to add a download file to your thank you page.